TOD-theses/paper-T-RACE/main.typ

 == Experiment setup
 The experiments were performed on Ubuntu 22.04.04, using an AMD Ryzen 5 5500U CPU with 6 cores and 2 threads per core and a SN530 NVMe SSD.
 We used a 16 GB RAM with an additional 16 GB swap file.

-For the RPC requests we used a public endpoint@noauthor_pokt_2024, which uses Erigon@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
+For the RPC requests we used a public endpoint@noauthor_pokt_2024, which uses Erigon 2.59.3@noauthor_rpc_2024 according to the `web3_clientVersion` RPC method.
 We used a local cache to prevent repeating slow RPC requests. @fuzzland_eth_2024 Unless otherwise noted, the cache was initially empty for experiments that measure the running time.

-#todo[erigon/2.59.3/linux-amd64/go1.21.5]

 /* TODO
 Titel: Methodik im Vordergrund, nicht nur Tool/Analyse